Embedding Intelligence in Materials for Responsive Built Environment: A Topical Review on Liquid Crystal Elastomer Actuators and Sensors: Examples of opportunities of LCE actuators and sensors embedding intellingence into the built environment

-An alternative procedure for dynamic adhesion modulation with LCEs, inspired by the gecko's ability to switch between adhesion and release via the hairy surface topography of its attachment pads, is to realize an LCE film in the form of arrays of pillars with switchable height \cite{Cui2012Bioinspired,Wu2013c,Wu2013b}.
+An alternative procedure for dynamic adhesion modulation with LCEs, inspired by the gecko's ability to switch between adhesion and release via the hairy surface topography of its attachment pads, is to realize an LCE film in the form of arrays of pillars with switchable height~\cite{Cui2012Bioinspired,Wu2013c,Wu2013b}.
 Combining with rigid rails that align with the pillar array in its relaxed state but protrude above the pillars when they are actuated, thus terminating contact between pillars and external objects, Cui et al. could switch between adhesive and non-adhesive states of their substrates.
-Of particular interest for snow removal may be the dynamic tuning of wettability achieved by Wu et al.\cite{Wu2013c,Wu2013b}.
+Of particular interest for snow removal may be the dynamic tuning of wettability achieved by Wu et al.~\cite{Wu2013c,Wu2013b}.
 Here no rigid array was needed but the effect was realized by tuning the aspect ratio of the pillars, thereby switching from Cassie to Wenzel style wetting.
 Such a surface may be able to act on a liquid water layer between the solar panel and the snow, promoting the snow to slide down.
+Interestingly, Farre-Kaga et al. recently demonstrated that LCEs are exceptional pressure-sensitive adhesives while in the nematic phase, but the enhanced performance is lost upon heating to the isotropic state \cite{Farre-Kaga2022}, hence there is much room for future applications of LCEs as dynamic adhesives.

-Of course, the best way to deal with debris covering on solar panels is if the source of the debris can be avoided in the first place.
-In the next section we will see how LCEs, in conjunction with a new type of miniaturized PV elements, may also be useful in this way.
+Of course, the best way to deal with debris covering solar panels is if the source of the debris can be avoided in the first place.
+Below we will see how LCEs, in conjunction with a new type of miniaturized PV elements, may also be useful in this way.